 The Crime Museum encourages people to seek out careers in Law Enforcement.
 On this page, you can find information about several popular careers in the field.

-- FBI Agent: FBI agents use intelligence to protect the nation from threats and to bring to justice those who violate the law.
+- FBI Agent: FBI agents use intelligence to protect the nation from threats and to bring those who violate the law to justice.
 With almost 35,000 individuals on its payroll, the FBI reports a critical need to hire new Special Agents and support personnel to carry out the FBI’s mission.
 Support personnel include intelligence analysts, language specialists, scientists, information technology specialists, and other professionals.

 - U.S. Marshal: U.S. Marshals are the nation’s primary fugitive hunting organization and capture more federal fugitives each year than all other national law enforcement agencies combined, according to the United States Marshal Service.
 Deputy U.S. Marshals are charged with some of the most unique and exciting duties known to law enforcement.
 As a nationwide agency, the Marshals Service seeks qualified men and women capable of carrying out a broad range of law enforcement and administrative responsibilities.

 - Forensic Analyst: Forensic analysts use cutting-edge scientific techniques to preserve and examine evidence and develop investigative leads in connection with civil and criminal proceedings.
 Often, forensic analysts specialize in areas such as DNA analysis or firearm examination.
 As developments in technology increase the role of forensic science in the court room, the demand for forensic analysts will continue to grow.